laterpay/tapper-contributions-footer/README.md

 This example does not include a form to solicit credit card information or process the transaction (to limit scope and complexity)

+*Note: There is no user feedback while the browser makes the (slow) calls to Tapper, so keep an eye on the network tab in Chrome to see activity*

 You will need to update `js/footeroptions.js` with your Tapper credentials.